nessz/wotlk_theory-crafter/README.md

-TBC TheoryCrafter
+WOTLK TheoryCrafter
 =================

 This is a simple TheoryCrafter program, which helps helps on deciding on the best upgrade for yourself.
-Not all TBC specs are supported at the moment.
+Not all specs are supported at the moment.
 By browsing through the files you can easily see which actually are supported currently.

 #### Setup